Azure/azure-openai-workshop/README.md

 ## GPT Version
 As of now, the samples here are based on GPT 3.5.
 We will update accordingly when the GPT-4 is widely accessible.

+## Set Up
+To use sample codes in this repo, we suggest you setup .env file where you store key informations for Azure services.
+See [.env.sample](./.env.sample) file for example.

 ## Contributing
 We welcome contributions to this repository.
 If you have any ideas or suggestions, please feel free to open an issue or submit a pull request.